 Yes, provided that 1) your are not being demoted due to willful misconduct; 2) your pay reduction is sufficiently dramatic (see explanation, below).

-Am Pennsylvania Employees Eligible for Partial Unemployment Compensation Benefits When Their Pay is Substantially Lowered or Reduced?
+Are Pennsylvania Employees Eligible for Partial Unemployment Compensation Benefits When Their Pay is Substantially Lowered or Reduced?
 Been Demoted, Reduced to Part-Time or Fired?
 Philadelphia Unemployment Attorney

 Not unless your hours of work are reduced as well.
 In other words, if you are making $50,000 per year, and your employer suddenly reduces your pay rate to $35,000 per year, and you do not quit your job, you will be ineligible for partial unemployment.